Fermionic vacuum polarization induced by a non-Abelian vortex: Energy-momentum tensor

 \section{Energy-momentum tensor}

+The analysis of VEV of the energy-momentum tensor is one of the most relevant physical quantity associated with the quantum vacuum.
+Besides to describing the distribution of the energy density and vacuum stresses around the non-Abelian vortex, it appears as a source of gravity in the semiclassical Einstein equations and provides the backreaction of quantum effects on the gravitational field.

-In this section we want to calculate the VEV of the energy-momentum tensor.
+So, motived by these facts, in this section we want to calculate the VEV of the energy-momentum tensor.
 For a charged field coupled with an electromagnetic field and in curved space, this quantity can be calculated using the expression below, by expanding the fermionic operator in terms of the complete set of positive and negative normalized wave-functions:

 where $\mathcal{D}_{\mu }{\bar{\psi}}=\partial _{\mu }{\bar{\psi}}-ieA_{\mu } {\bar{\psi}}-{\bar{\psi}}\Gamma _{\mu }$, and the brackets in the index expression means the symmetrization over the enclosed indexes.